williampsmith/cs186-db/projects/Project3Spec.md

 As such, DO NOT USE THE SAME CODE FOR ALL JOINS - you will be penalized heavily if you do.
 * For Block Nested Loop Join, you are given the number of buffer pages in your buffer pool as `numBuffers`.
-* For Sort Merge Join, you may assume that you will never need to "backtrack" to a previous page during the merge operation.
-You still need to account for the "backtrack" behavior in the algorithm, but can use the above assumption to make your life easier.
-You do not need to implement external sorting of the individual relations being joined.
 * For Grace Hash Join, you should use the `hashCode()` method in the `Databox` class.
+* For Grace Hash Join, build and probe on the left relation instead of the smaller relation.
+Note that this is different from what has been presented in lecture.
+* For Sort Merge Join, you may assume that you will never need to "backtrack" to a previous page during the merge operation (see Lecture 2/21 slides 62 and 63).
+You still need to account for the "backtrack" behavior in the algorithm, but assume you will never need to read in a previous page.
+* For Sort Merge Join, you do not need to implement external sorting of the individual relations being joined.
+You should write your own function that sorts all records (i.e. `Collections.sort`) and writes them to a temporary table.
 * You may assume that underlying relations will not be modified while the result of their join operation is being iterated over.